 Olin’s Musical Box Collection

-Mrs. Bertha Olin and Dr. William Olin Sr have been longtime supporters of the Johnson County Historical Society and the preservation of their community’s history, as avid collectors themselves.
+As avid collectors, Mrs. Bertha Olin and Dr. William Olin Sr. have been longtime supporters of the Johnson County Historical Society and the preservation of their community’s history.
 Part of their music box collection was donated on temporary loan to view at the Johnson County Historical Society’s exhibit hall.

 This exhibition can now be accessed online!
 Learn about the collection as you hear these machines play music.
 Visit: http://olinexhibit.wixsite.com/jchs

 Street View: Downtown Iowa City, Then and Now